Chapter 4: The $100 Million Roadblock

 "We need the PECG Director, Dr. Chavez," Leo said, standing up.
 "The Plains Economic Catalyst Group.
 If we can build a verifiable economic model showing the regional job impact, they might sign off."

 Dr. Chavez grabbed her laptop.
-"I'll handle the technical writing.
+"I'll handle the technical writing—the material science and processing costs.
 You handle the economic reality.
 We have 48 hours to turn our lab success into a signed contract that saves the regional economy."

 Add comment